Risvy/VSN-A-Hyperledger-Fabric-Project/README.md

 sudo -i
 ```
 2. For API, Javascript or dependency related problem, download
-<html> this folder </html>
+   <a href="https://www.w3schools.com/">this folder!</a>
    and replace the local 'javascript' folder with the downloaded folder.
 Directory of the local 'javascript' folder should be -> 'HOME/fabric-samples/fabcar/javascript/'.
+3. If the problem persists, replace the whole 'fabric-samples' folder with <a href="https://www.w3schools.com/">this one!</a>.